Written by Alexandra Thompson on May 3 , 2023

 Google uses automated software called “crawlers” to find and index pages from across the web.
 If your site isn’t in Google SERPs yet, it could mean that your website is difficult to navigate or isn’t connected to many other websites.

-Often, companies with new websites simply have to wait a while until Google is able to crawl the site and index it accordingly.
+Often, companies with new websites simply have to wait until Google can crawl the site and index it accordingly.
 In other cases, you may need to adjust your permissions or adjust the layout of your site to make it easier to get around.
 Google offers insights on their crawling process if you want to learn more.

 2. Explore plugins